MicrosoftDocs/appcenter-docs/docs/distribution/codepush/tutorials.md

 Deploy the app per the instructions linked above, do a small code change and commit the change to master.

-VSTS allows you to edit the source code on the CODE hub:
+Azure DevOps allows you to edit the source code on the CODE hub:

 ![VSTS code changes](images/tutorials21.png)

 ### Summary

-This tutorial shows how VSTS and CodePush make your developer experience better.
-From a high level, VSTS provides teams with great tools and allows them to fully automate the build and release process while CodePush provides the flexibility to deploy automated updates from Staging to Production.
+This tutorial shows how Azure DevOps and CodePush make your developer experience better.
+From a high level, Azure DevOps provides teams with great tools and allows them to fully automate the build and release process while CodePush provides the flexibility to deploy automated updates from Staging to Production.